Japan's Defence Ministry seeks budget hike as tensions rise

 Tokyo is also studying alternatives to the Aegis Ashore missile defence system, which was scrapped in June over ballooning costs and safety and technical concerns.

-As such, the Defence Ministry budget request on Wednesday does not include these potential costs, and may yet increase further.
+Thus, the Defence Ministry budget request yesterday does not include these potential costs, and may yet increase further.

 Still, the 5.49 trillion yen plan includes substantial increases for defence against space, cyber and electromagnetic warfare.